tzouv/Third_C_A_Lab/README.md

 * L2 cache size = 1MB
 * L2 association = 4

+**Results Reliability**

+  In order to be an accurate power and area modeling tool McPAT need to have both relative and absolute accuracy.
+Relative accuracy means that changes in modeled power as a result of architecture modifications should reflect on a relative scale the changes one would see in a real design.
+The relative accuracy of McPAT ensures that the relative power weights of different components of a chip have been correctly modeled.
+While the absolute magnitude accuracy of McPAT means that the power numbers for individual components and total power are evaluated correctly.Some of the reasons that may result in a difference between the modeled power numbers and actual data, are that McPAT only models on-chip memory controllers/channels as I/Os , while cpus are complicated SOC with different types of I/Os including memory, PCI-e, and
+Ethernet which are unknown parts McPAT doesn't model in detail.
+Although, these errors on both area and power considered acceptable.
+The use of different modeling programms for the evaluation of two different sides of the same system can import more errors , since one programm is based in the evaluations of the other.
+And if the evaluations has some errors these errors are imported directly to the model of the other.

 ### **_Bibliography_**
 1. https://www.hpl.hp.com/research/mcpat/micro09.pdf
 2. Computer Architecture Hennessy John L. , Patterson David A. (6th Edition).